 Large floor dominoes invite children to match number patterns, indoors or out.

 Fingers also provide subitisable images for numbers, with the added advantage that they are embodied in muscle memory.
 Showing all-at-once finger numbers is the key skill here: Marton & Neuman (1990) found that older children with maths difficulties tended to count fingers one at a time, rather than using all-at-once 'finger numbers'.
 You can ask young children to first 'grow', then 'show' and finally to 'throw' finger numbers.

 Using a range of objects and apparatus in different arrangements helps to make children familiar with different images for numbers, while also emphasising different number properties.
 For instance, Numicon presents numbers as even or odd, whereas linked cubes show numbers as lengths: connecting all these images helps children build a rich network of understanding to link to number words and symbols.

+Subitising games can involve less common arrangements of numbers of objects.
+Games which involve revealing hidden objects will prompt young children to say how many they see (see the NRICH activity Hidden Jewels).
+One game involves upturned dishes hiding three, four and five objects, rapidly swopping them around and challenging children to keep track of the dish with four.
 When you stop and briefly lift the dish, children intuitively subitise the number revealed.
 This activity is taken from Clements and Sarama's very useful website, which presents a learning trajectory for subitising, supported by videos of activities for each stage.
 (If you have not already done so, you will need to create an account before accessing the free resources.)